-Inventory has long been used to cover up inefficiencies in manufacturing, supply chain, and distribution.
-Excess inventory allows cover for operations’ poor responsiveness to changes in demand.
-Self-driving VGVs achieve a seamless flow between work centers and enable consistent delivery of goods, delivering the right part at the right time—without getting tired or distracted.
+AMRs are an incredibly flexible and scalable solution to fulfill day-to-day flow and unexpected peaks and valleys in demand.
+Mobile robots allow facilities to achieve a seamless flow within various processes and enable the consistent delivery of goods, delivering the right parts to the right place at the right time—without getting tired or distracted.
 When materials are picked up and dropped off consistently, manufacturing processes are standardized, which keeps inventory levels low.
-This allows for Just-in-Time (JIT) operations running around the clock, maximizing production while minimizing work in progress (WIP) inventory.
+This allows for just-in-time (JIT) operations to run around the clock, maximizing production while minimizing work in progress (WIP) inventory.
 Consistency equals efficiency.

 Next Stop: Industry 4.0